Redact a PDF with AI

 The same presets, tuned per profession

-The category presets map onto how each release desk actually works.
-Pick the ones that match your job, add your own rules in plain language, and the same engine follows them.
+Pick the categories that match your job, add your own rules in plain language.

 HIM / release of information